-We observe the Lord’s Supper monthly on the second Sunday of the month in a special afternoon service.
+We observe the Lord’s Supper monthly on the second Sunday of the month in the morning worship service.
 Baptism is observed whenever someone is ready for baptism, either an adult convert or a child of members.

 5. Do you have a nursery?

 Yes, there is a staffed nursery during each morning service which parents are free to use or not use as they choose.
 During the Sunday school someone takes care of toddlers for parents in the adult Bible Class.

 6. Do you have any other meetings?

 Yes, on each Wednesday evening of the month, except the third, we meet for prayer at the church at 7:30 PM On each third Wednesday evening many of the women in the church get together at the church for Women’s Missionary Fellowship.
 Besides these regularly scheduled meetings, we get together some Lord’s Day evenings to sing Psalms and sometimes on Saturdays for social events.